arpitbbhayani/articles/blogs/string-interning.md

 ### Interning the String

 The core function responsible for interning the String is named `PyUnicode_InternInPlace` defined in [unicodeobject.c](https://github.com/python/cpython/blob/master/Objects/unicodeobject.c) that upon invocation lazily builds the main dictionary `interned` to hold all interned strings and then registers the object into it with the key and the value both set as the same object reference.
-Following function snippet shows the String Interning process as implemented in Python.
+The following function snippet shows the String Interning process as implemented in Python.

 ```cpp
 void